girishkathireddy/Digital-Age-Transportation-Assistant/README.md

-# LPR
+# Digital-Age-Transportation-Assistant
 <p>
    LPR Ground Transportation is a business providing services in the field of Transportation.
 The administration maintains documentation of the services provided.
-LPR portal was designed to digitalize the manual process and make life easy for the administrator.
+Digital-Age-Transportation-Assistant portal was designed to digitalize the manual process and make life easy for the administrator.
 The administrator can add orders, monitor the rides, pay the driver, bill the client and many more using the portal.
   </p>

 ## Technologies